aspose-words/Aspose.Words-Documentation/net/showcases/document-comparison-by-aspose-words-for-net/document-comparison-features/_index.md

 ﻿---
-title: Document Comparison Features – Aspose.Words for .NET
+title: Document Comparison Features
+second_title: Aspose.Words for .NET
 articleTitle: Document Comparison Features
 linktitle: Document Comparison Features
 description: "Aspose.Words allows you to compare two Word documents using files or URLs to these files and show the differences.
 You can also view your document in a browser."